Sibu market food and drink hawkers screened for TB

 SIBU: Food and drink hawkers at Sibu Central Market underwent a health screening for tuberculosis (TB) yesterday.

-The District Health Office and Sibu Municipal Council (SMC) carried out the screening following an increase in TB cases among the hawkers.
+The Divisional Health Office and Sibu Municipal Council (SMC) carried out the screening following an increase in TB cases among the hawkers.

 “We are screening all the food and drinks hawkers in the central market for TB.